ha3ks/ha3ks.github.io/_posts/2023-08-03-Technical-writing-am-i-good-at-it.md

 Now lets run the address plus '.mail.protection.outlook.com', removing Andy's red mark:

 ![Dat timestamp though, almost like its an unique identifier for when that specific query was ran ...... 👀👀](\img\blog\technical_writing\schwab3.png)

+(Dat timestamp though, almost like its an unique identifier for when that specific query was ran ...... 👀👀)

 Hmmm.